-NOTE: If the compressor needs replacement, the gas/liquid separator needs replacement as well, regardless whether the separator contains impurities or has faults or not.
+Note: If the compressor needs replacement, the gas/liquid separator needs replacement as well, regardless whether the separator contains impurities or has faults or not.

-4) Check oil return pipes.
+(3) Check oil return pipes.

-Remove oil return pipes and balance pipes, and check oil volume and impurity.
+Remove oil return pipes, and check oil volume and impurity.

-NOTE: Before replacing the faulty parts, make sure to block their openings with tapes.
+Note: Before replacing the faulty parts, make sure to block their openings with tapes.
 They should be kept intact for further analysis.

-NOTE: Volumes of oils drawn out from the oil separator, gas separator, and oil balancer should be recorded.
+Note: Volumes of oils drawn out from the oil separator, and gas separator should be recorded.
 After faulty compressors and parts are replaced, you should fill new oils of equivalent amount into the compressors and parts.